At WWDC, Apple finally turned all its devices into one big platform

 - Apple’s most neglected operating system, the Apple TV’s tvOS, isn’t receiving much in the way of new features—but some of what it will get, such as support for Nintendo Switch game controllers, will also be available on other platforms.

 I could go on.
 In short, if it made sense for something new to span more than one Apple operating system, it probably did—to a much more comprehensive degree than in past WWDC keynote reveals.
-(One notable exception: iOS 16’s new new Lock Screen customizations aren’t replicated in iPadOS 16, though it seems a good bet that they’ll show up next year in iPadOS 17–and maybe even MacOS.)
+(One notable exception: iOS 16’s new Lock Screen customizations aren’t replicated in iPadOS 16, though it seems a good bet that they’ll show up next year in iPadOS 17—and maybe even MacOS.)

 For the most part, the zeal with which Apple is bringing its multiple platforms in alignment is a positive development for everyone involved.
 If a feature is new and smart, wouldn’t you want it to be available everywhere you might find it useful?
 This increasing consistency is also a way for Apple to encourage customers to use more of its products, since it spreads familiar experiences throughout the portfolio.
 The more a Mac has in common with an iPhone, after all, the more inviting a purchase it might be for an iPhone fan who’s previously used Windows PCs.

 Still, I can’t help but wonder if Apple’s unification push could lead it to connect some dots that might be better left alone.
 Consider Stage Manager.
-During the MacOS portion of the WWWDC keynote, Apple software chief Craig Federighi pitched the new feature as addressing the age-old Mac frustration of working with so many apps that you end up with an overwhelming profusion of floating, overlapping windows.
+During the MacOS portion of the WWDC keynote, Apple software chief Craig Federighi pitched the new feature as addressing the age-old Mac frustration of working with so many apps that you end up with an overwhelming profusion of floating, overlapping windows.
 That made sense.
-But on the iPad, floating windows overload isn’t an existing problem to solve, since the platform has never let windows float or overlap.
+But on the iPad, floating-windows overload isn’t an existing problem to solve, since the platform has never let windows float or overlap.
 Only with Stage Manager’s arrival will they do so at all.

 Federighi didn’t really articulate why windows should float and overlap on an iPad—at least if it’s not plugged into a big external monitor, where the tablet’s traditional tiled, full-height apps may not make effective use of expansive real estate.
 Nor is it entirely clear how Apple will reconcile MacOS and iPadOS’s existing, essentially unrelated windowing interfaces with their new shared Stage Manager features.

 Much of the early reaction I’ve seen to Stage Manager from smart iPad users has been critical.
-It’s still a beta feature that could evolve further before Apple ships iPadOS 16 in the fall, so it’s too early to render any sort of definitive verdict, But until now, Apple has been remarkably successful at keeping the Mac and iPad quite different.
-Does Stage Manager represent the dawn of a new era where the company cares less about platform differentiation and more about making use of new ideas everywhere it can?
+It’s still a beta feature that could evolve further before Apple ships iPadOS 16 in the fall, so it’s too early to render any sort of definitive verdict.
+But until now, Apple has been remarkably successful at keeping the Mac and iPad quite different.
+Does Stage Manager represent the dawn of a new era in which the company cares less about platform differentiation and more about making use of new ideas everywhere it can?

-It will take more than one year’s worth of operating-system upgrades to answer that question—but it could be critical to the future of Apple products.
+It will take more than one year’s worth of operating-system upgrades to answer that question.
+But it could be critical to the future of Apple products.